 What Selling on Squarespace Actually Involves

-The comparison with Shopify often comes down to catalog complexity.
-Squarespace suits stores with a focused product range and a strong design priority, while Shopify scales better for large inventories and advanced ecommerce needs.
+The comparison with Shopify often comes down to catalog complexity and app ecosystem.
+Squarespace suits stores with a focused product range and a strong design priority, while Shopify scales better for large inventories, dropshipping, and advanced ecommerce needs.
+If you are building a brand-first store with up to a few hundred products, Squarespace is a legitimate option.

 Which Squarespace Plan Do You Need to Sell?